MacauOfficial Name: Macau Special Administrative Region

 If you are a dual national entering Macau or contemplating onward travel into mainland China you should strongly consider which passport you will use to enter and exit these jurisdictions.
 The U.S. embassy and consulates general in the PRC are not able to provide you with consular protections if you do not use your U.S. passport to enter or exit China.
 In addition, Macau authorities might not notify the U.S. consulate general of the arrest of a dual national U.S. citizen travelling on the passport of another nationality, and they might not provide U.S. consular access to that citizen.

 In addition to being subject to all Macau SAR laws affecting U.S. citizens, dual U.S.-Macau nationals may be subject to laws of Macau that impose special obligations on Macau citizens.
 For further information on consular protection and dual nationality, please refer to our information on dual nationality.

 Language: The official languages in the Macau SAR are Chinese (Cantonese) and Portuguese; however, English is spoken in tourist areas.

-Typhoons: During the storm season (July through September), the Macau Meteorological and Geophysical Bureau issues typhoon warnings on an average of six times a year.
+Typhoons: During the typhoon season (July through September), the Macau Meteorological and Geophysical Bureau issues typhoon warnings on an average of six times a year.
 The Bureau has a good notification and monitoring system.
-Please consult the Macau Meteorological and Geophysical Bureau for further information.
 General information about natural disaster preparedness is available from the U.S. Federal Emergency Management Agency (FEMA).